vivandiere/grace-launch/README.md

 ### Deployment Notes

-- Latest update triggered on: November 7, 2025 – includes softer mobile ripples and improved WebGL compatibility checks.
+- Latest update triggered on: November 7, 2025 – switched to a Canvas-based ripple engine with mobile-friendly tuning.

 ## Usage